 The Old Plank Road Trail is a 17-mile multiuse trail that parallels WIS 23 from Sheboygan to Greenbush, linking with the IAT in the KMSF-NU.
-Other trails in the study area include IAT, the State Equestrian Trail, and a snowmobile trail crossing WIS 23 between Plank Road and County S. The Passing Lane Alternative would construct the Old Plank Road Trail extension and provide a grade separated crossing of WIS 23 for the IAT and State Equestrian Trail.
+Other trails in the study area include the IAT, the State Equestrian Trail, and a snowmobile trail crossing WIS 23 between Plank Road and County S. The Passing Lane Alternative would construct the Old Plank Road Trail extension and provide a grade separated crossing of WIS 23 at the KMSF-NU for the IAT and State Equestrian Trail.